SimVascular/SimVascular/BuildWithMake/README-build-linux.txt

 Our base test configuration for linux is:

+Highly recommended:

+Ubuntu 18.04 64-bit desktop (w/ patches)
+Intel 7/9 processor
+gcc/g++ version 7.3

 minimim requirements:

 Ubuntu 16.04 64-bit desktop (w/ patches)
 Intel 7/9 processor
 gcc/g++ version 5.4

-Highly recommended:

-Ubuntu 18.04 64-bit desktop (w/ patches)
-Intel 7/9 processor
-gcc/g++ version 7.3

 Note: there is currently a bug if you build the externals
-      and SV on the same system.
+      and SV on the same system under Ubuntu 16.
       It crashes on launch.
 This problem does not exist on Ubuntu 18 so it is the recommended platform.

+experimental platform:

+CentOS 8.1 64-bit (w/ patches)
+Intel 7/9 processor
+gcc/g++ version 8.3

+Note: SimVascular builds and launches on CentOS but no testing has been done.

 -------------------------------
 Major Steps (2019.06 externals)